zainab-frfr/Provider-Practice/README.md

 # Provider Practice

-A simple app to practice using provider package for state management
+A simple app to practice using provider package for state management.